aaesmail/react-CryptoX/README.md

 * Performance in the Exchanges page is not the best because the API doesn't provide a paging way in the API so can't request only parts of the data.
 * Wanted to make a search in the Coins and Exchanges list but the API doesn't have a filter functionality.
 * I think the Pagination component can be made better algorithm wise.
+* I think the lazy loading/code splitting was an overkill for an app this small, so it impacted performance a bit.
+But I used it in this app just to show that I can use it.